Jimmy Allan (cricketer): Senior cricket

 Initially a tail-end batsman at Oxford, he scored his maiden first-class century for the university in 1954, promoted to third in the batting order as a nightwatchman against Hampshire and scoring 118 runs.
 He followed this with a score of 153 against Sussex two matches later, suddenly promoted to opening the batting.
 After his Oxford team-mate Colin Cowdrey recommended him to Kent's committee, Allan made his county debut during the 1954 summer vacation, scoring 1,000 runs during the season.
 The following season he played in a total of 29 first-class matches, 15 for Oxford, 13 for Kent and one for Scotland; he scored 1,335 runs and took 95 wickets, coming within five wickets of achieving the double whilst still an undergraduate.
 (Note: The Double involves a cricketer scoring 1,000 runs and taking 100 wickets in a season.
 It is a rare and notable feat.)
-He was selected to tour Pakistan with an MCC side in 1955–56, but forced to decline due to university exams; his place was taken by Tony Lock.
+He was selected to tour Pakistan with an MCC team in 1955–56, but forced to decline due to university exams; his place was taken by Tony Lock.

 Allan played a full season for Oxford and Kent in 1956, his last year at university, and in 1957 played seven matches for Kent before moving to work in Scotland, where he played club cricket for Edinburgh Academicals and for Ayr Cricket Club.
-He played first-class matches for Scotland each season, including against overseas touring sides such as the touring New Zealanders in 1958 and 1965 and Indians in 1959.
+He played first-class matches for Scotland each season, including against overseas touring teams such as the touring New Zealanders in 1958 and 1965 and Indians in 1959.
 His Oxford contemporary and friend MJK Smith persuaded him to return to county cricket in 1966, and Allan played three seasons for Warwickshire who Smith captained at the time.

 His final season for Warwickshire was in 1968, and Allan returned to play for Scotland, making his final first-class appearance in 1972, taking 3/18 from 24 overs at the age of 40 against Ireland.
 He took 11/123 in a match against touring Pakistanis in 1971 and, although he never scored a century for Scotland, he made 99 against the touring New Zealanders in 1965.
 In 2011 he was one of the twelve initial inductees into the Scottish Cricket Hall of Fame.